Perryboi8/Akinator-With-Ai/README.md

 CURRENTLY WIP

 # Django Installation:
 1. Go to the following link and download Django https://docs.djangoproject.com/en/5.1/topics/install/  Django is used as a Web Framework using Python.
+Alternatively, in terminal use "python pip install django"
 2. After Installing Django you will also need to install the debug tool bar to install that please run this command "python -m pip install django-debug-toolbar"
 # OpenAI Installation:
 1. Go into your terminal and type the following, "pip install openai" this will install openai which lets you use their chatbots on their platform